Information for Admitted Students

 Admitted Student Open House

-The School of Law will host Admitted Students and their guests on Saturday, April 2, 2016 from approximately 10 am - 2 pm.
-The Admitted Student Open House will feature tours of the Blake Law Center, a mock law class, sessions on experiential learning and career services, and opportunities to meet with and hear from current students and faculty.
-Details and a formal invitation will be sent in the coming months.
+The School of Law will host Admitted Students and their guests on Saturday, April 2, 2016 from approximately 9:30 am - 1:30 pm.
+The Admitted Student Open House will feature tours of the Blake Law Center, sessions on our JD curriculum and experiential learning opportunities, career development, and financial aid and housing.
+It is a great opportunity to meet with and hear from faculty, current students, and alumni.
+We hope that you will join us to learn more about Springfield, the Pioneer Valley, and our community at Western New England University School of Law.
+Details and a formal invitation will be sent in the coming weeks.
 You may register in advance using the above link.

 Mandatory First-Year Orientation for all entering students will take place on August 15-18, 2016.
 Your Orientation packet with all of the details is being finalized now and should arrive by early July.